prescottprue/react-redux-firebase/docs/storage.md

 - `options.metadata` [**Object**][object-url] - Sets the metadata associated with a file uploaded to firebase
 - `options.metadataFactory` [**Function**][function-url] - A function that returns the object that will get stored in the database after a file is uploaded to storage.
 The argument syntax is `(uploadRes, firebase, metadata, downloadURL)` where `uploadRes` is firebase's response from the file upload and `metadata` is the metadata uploaded with the file.
 If no value is provided the `options.metadata` object will be used.
 - `options.documentId` [**String**][string-url] | [**Function**][function-url] - If using firestore for your database you can specify the documentId of a document to update instead of creating a new one.
 If no document is found with the specified documentId a new document with that Id will be created and populated by the metadata object.
 You can specify either a string or a function that returns the documentId.
 If a function is passed the argument syntax is the same as the `options.metadataFactory` function.
 The corresponding document will be updated with the key value pairs returned by the metadata factory function.
 If no value is provided a new document will be created.
+- `options.useSetForMetadata` [**Boolean**][boolean-url] - If using firestore as your database and you are also uploading to a specific document using the `documentId` property then this allows you to choose between a `set with merge` or an `upload` operation. `Set with merge` is the default and will create a new document if the supplied `documentId` is not found, `upload` will fail if the `documentId` is not found.

 ##### Returns